After port fraud, China's vast warehouse sector under scrutiny

 "But if the fraudster is gone, the bank may decide that it wants to go against the warehouse," said the lawyer, who did not want to be named because of the sensitivity of the issue.

 A warehouse operator and a banker said agreements with clients meant there could be limited liability for a cargo, capping a payment at around $100,000, depending on specific terms and conditions.
-For example, a shipment of 10,000 tonnes of copper would be worth about $68 million at current prices.
+For example, a shipment of 10,000 tonnes of copper would be worth about $68 million (39.96 million pounds)at current prices.

 Even if banks or their customers have insurance for the metal, some warehouse sources said they might struggle to get paid if fraud is uncovered or their agents are implicated.